Dhanush086/30-real-world-Python-problems-grouped-by-topic/README.md

 # 🚀 30 Real-World Python Problems – Topic Wise Practice

 This repository contains 30 real-world Python coding challenges grouped by topic.
-Each notebook solves 2 or 3 problems using Python and explains concepts with examples and visuals.
+Each notebook solves 2 or 3 problems using Python and explains concepts with examples and visuals outputs where necessary.

 ---